-This subroutine shortens the ith block by a single 1 if it contains at least two 1's which corresponds to a non-zero number; otherwise, the block is left invariant.
-Then all blocks to the left are shifted by one cell to the right.
+This subroutine shortens the ith block by a single 1 if it contains at least two 1's which corresponds to a non-zero number.
+If so, all blocks to the left are shifted by one cell to the right.
+Otherwise, the blocks are left unchanged.

-The GOTO instruction $(l, if x_i = 0, l', l'')$ is simulated by the program
+The GOTO instruction $(l, \text{if } x_i = 0, l', l'')$ is simulated by the program